 • exacerbation of epilepsy;

-• the development of a secondary infection.
+• development of a secondary infection.

 Contraindications to taking the drug are: